xpDIY/3DPlacer/README.md

 Any contribution will be appreciated!

 * If you see any bug or improvement, feel free to create a pull request and explain about the pull request

+## References

+The software project use PY32F0 template project as starting point, please refer to https://github.com/IOsetting/py32f0-template for detailed information.

 Thanks and enjoy!